Transferring from OCC

 Unlike the dual admission agreements, articulation agreements do not guarantee acceptance.
 Upon successful completion of the OCC degree, having met all conditions of the transfer agreement, students are often guaranteed that, if accepted, they will transfer with full junior status and no loss of credit.
 Again, these agreements are program to program, with grade requirements and specific courses to be taken at OCC.
 Final decision on transfer credit and timeline to graduate rests with the transfer school.

 Both general transfer agreements and dual admission agreements with four-year colleges are developed on a continual basis.
-Below are links to important transfer information.

 - Bellevue University